 Integration

-After creating a stream you will be immediately brought to the integration page.
-This page may also be accessed using the Code button next to each stream’s name in the list of streams.
+After creating a stream you will be brought to the integration page.
+This page may also be accessed using the Integration button next to a stream’s name in the list of streams.

 Note

-Adspect PHP files do not contain stream settings.
-You may change any stream settings at any time, and these changes will be picked up on the fly, i.e. you do not need to replace our PHP files after making changes.
+Adspect integration files do not contain stream settings.
+You may change any stream settings at any time, and these changes will be picked up on the fly, i.e. you do not need to replace the files after making changes.

 PHP Integration